Dufji/InvadedWelcome/README.md

-# InvadedWelcome
+# Welcome+
-The welcome message from InvadedLands.
-Completely Customizable.
+The welcome message plugin that took longer than I'd like to admit :(

 ### DISCLAIMER